rejointing/synched-in/README.md

 - Use each person's `favoriteColor` to style their name.
 - Disply the company name and dev level as subtitiles, each in a different way.
 - Show each person's bio as a "pull quote" in italics.

+## BONUS: Style a header

+Right now we just have a bunch of cards.
+Create a `Header` component with some cool branding moves for our awesome app.
+We might use it again for navigation later!